kesavakadiyala/ansible/README.md

 ################################################################

+Change IP's in hosts/inventory file according to your worker nodes.

 Commands for checking in ansible if connection is working fine or not.

 #Command for checking all the hosts on the web group: